Florida Boating Safety & Education

 By Terry Gibson

-If you’re planning to use a boat or personal watercraft in Florida, there are some rules you should know about, and a great course on boater safety that everyone should take for a Florida boating education regardless of age and legal requirements.
+If you’re planning to use a boat or personal watercraft in Florida, you should know about the Sunshine's State's regulations and requirements.

 If you were born on or after Jan.
 1, 1988, you must get the Florida Boating Safety Education I.D.
 Card to operate any powered watercraft with more than 10 horsepower, including personal water craft, or PWC.

-It’s simple and well worth the time and modest fee of $29.50.
+Getting the card is simple and well worth the time, and for a modest fee

 Some of the rules to be aware of include:

-- No one under age 14 may operate any PWC on Florida waters at any time, even if such person possesses a Boating Safety Education ID Card.
+- No one under age 14 may operate any Personal Water Craf (PWC) on Florida waters at any time, even if such person possesses a Boating Safety Education ID Card.

 - No one under age 18 may rent/lease a PWC.